Racial and Ethnic Relations/SOCY 240

 Ethnic identity is a consciousness of a shared ancestry.
 It is referenced to nationality, religion, and race.
 Keep in mind that “new ethnicities” emerge like Latino, West Indian or Caribbean, white, and Asian.

-As Cornell and Hartmann point out, ethnicity is a social construct.
-It is constructed in specific social situations or sites.
+As Cornell and Hartmann point out, ethnicity is constructed in specific social sites.
 This project is intended to find ethnicity in the most immediate social relationships.
 These are the relationships that provide the individual with a primary emotional connection as well as social grounding - group memberships that have practical consequences (i.e., promote material interests).
 Examine or de-construct the following relationships in order to find ethnicity:

 - Friends and the peer group